-Stomach Trouble with Hepatitis C
+Stomach Pain from Hepatitis C

-Symptoms of stomach trouble
+Symptoms of stomach pain from hepatitis C

 Maybe you have one or more of the symptoms listed here: